nhsconnect/prm-practice-migration/guide/00-get-started.md

 ### Agree a provisional Go Live date

-A preferred Go Live date needs to be agreed between the Practice and the supporting functions  - usually the Clinical Commissioning Group (CCG) and a delivery partner (such as a Commissioning Support Unit).
+A preferred Go Live date needs to be agreed between the Practice and the supporting functions  - usually the Clinical Commissioning Group (CCG) and a GP IT delivery partner (such as a Commissioning Support Unit).

 {%- capture lesson_learnt_1 -%}